Paul Benfield

 Paul Benfield (1742–1810) was an English East India Company employee and trader, financier and politician.
 He is now known as a target for the rhetoric of Edmund Burke, and for his spectacular bankruptcy.

 Life

 Benfield went out to India as a civil servant of the East India Company in 1764, on a modest salary.
 He reportedly amassed a fortune of over £500,000.
 At Madras he entered into partnership with local Indian bankers.
 He made money partly by trade, partly by loans at high rates of interest, and partly by contracts.
-He had extensive money transactions with the Nawáb of the Carnatic, and he entered into and completed contracts with the government for the construction of fortifications for the town of Madras and for Fort St. George.
+He had extensive money transactions with the Nawab of the Carnatic, and he entered into and completed contracts with the government for the construction of fortifications for the town of Madras and for Fort St. George.